INSTRUCTIONS TO STAFF 317:35-5-41.2

 one ABLE account.
 The individual must

-provide documents to verify that the account meets exemption criteria
+provide documents to verify the account meets exemption criteria before

-The Oklahoma State Treasurer is responsible for certifying an ABLE
+(1) The Oklahoma State Treasurer is responsible for

 (C) upon the death of an ABLE Act participant, every dollar